docutils/docutils/docutils/docs/ref/doctree.rst

 :Category:   `Inline Elements`_
 :Analogues:  <acronym> is analogous to the DocBook_ <acronym> element.
-             In HTML_, the <abbr> element is used for both, abbreviations and acronyms.
+             The HTML_ <abbr> element is used for both, abbreviations and acronyms.
 :Processing: May be used to semantically mark the presence of an
              acronym in the text for styling or scripting purposes.
-             Writers may ignore the element and just render its contents.
+             Writers_ may ignore the element and just render its contents.
 :Parents:    all elements employing `%text.model`_ in their content models
 :Children:   text data plus `inline elements`_ (`%text.model`_)
 :Attributes: only the `common attributes`_.